Tron0/AkladellWebsite/rules.md

 - **Bonuses:** The caster gains a +1 bonus to saving throws against attacks or special abilities of affected creatures.

-- **Affected creatures’ attacks:** Against the caster are penalised by -1.
+- **Affected creatures' attacks:** Against the caster are penalised by -1.

 - **Enchanted, constructed, or summoned creatures:** The spell